About

 OUR STORY

 Like many grassroots groups, Mountain Watershed Association began its life around a kitchen table.
 The organization was founded in 1994 to oppose an underground coal mine proposal in the Indian Creek Watershed in the Laurel Highlands of Southwestern Pennsylvania.
 MWA’s input and organized opposition resulted in the denial of the permit.
 MWA’s board of directors and dedicated community members realized that to restore the watershed to a viable community, they would have to address the legacy of more than 150 years of extraction and disinvestment in our rural Appalachian region.
 Since then, MWA has restored more than 70 percent of the Indian Creek Watershed and prevented countless sources of additional pollution in the broader Youghiogheny River Watershed.
-The organization has expanded to eleven full-time employees, a 17-person volunteer Board of Directors, and more than 2500 members and supporters.
+The organization has expanded to 16 full-time employees, a 20-person volunteer Board of Directors, and more than 2500 members and supporters.

 OUR MISSION